Skip to content

 The full policy — per_run vs off, per-profile defaults, and the dirty-checkout intake (include / exclude / commit / halt) when the project has uncommitted changes — lives in Profile and gate policy.
 This page only fixes the {project} vs {checkout} vocabulary those rules use.

-Without a plugin, Orcho runs in generic mode — fine for a first mono-run, but a real repository usually needs a little project knowledge.
-That knowledge lives in one file per project, plugin.py: project identity and architecture, file hints, allowed companion modifications, quality_gates, extra plan/implementation/review instructions, and project skill trust.
+Without a configured project plugin, Orcho runs in generic mode — fine for a first mono-run, but insufficient for durable repository-specific readiness. workspace init already creates the safe scaffold.
+Adapt it into one file per project, plugin.py: project identity and architecture, file hints, allowed companion modifications, scheduled verification, extra plan/implementation/review instructions, and project skill trust.

 In the workspace layout, the plugin and its prompt overrides sit next to the project it tunes: